-- Alternative 1 No Action or Future without Project Condition (does not meet the study objective, however it is required by NEPA). - Alternative 2 Purchase land according to prescribed elevations in REDM. - Alternative 3 Purchase Occasional Flowage Easements only. - Alternative 4 Land Exchange for Higher Elevation Property. - Alternative 5 Lower flood pool elevation to avoid flooding of private property. - Alternative 6 Begin evacuating flood pool earlier to avoid flooding private lands. - Alternative 7 Lower both flood and conservation pools to avoid flooding private property.
+- Alternative 1 No Action or Future without Project Condition (does not meet the study objective, however it is required by NEPA). - Alternative 2 Purchase land according to prescribed elevations in REDM (Measures 1, 7, and 8).
+Purchasing from willing sellers only or only from those landowners that have expressed concern about flooding of their property are included in this alternative as acquisition strategies that could be employed. - Alternative 3 Purchase Occasional Flowage Easements only (Measure 2).
+Measures 7 & 8 could be components of this alternative, similar to Alternative 1 above. - Alternative 4 Land Exchange for Higher Elevation Property (Measure 3). - Alternative 5 Lower flood pool elevation to avoid flooding of private property (Measure 4). - Alternative 6 Begin evacuating flood pool earlier to avoid flooding private lands (Measure 5). - Alternative 7 Lower both flood and conservation pools to avoid flooding private property (Measure 6).

 Screening is an ongoing process of eliminating alternatives based on planning criteria.
 Criteria derive from a specific planning study, based on the planning objectives, constraints, and problems and opportunities of a study area.
-The study team gathered information from public comments, Beaver Lake project office staff, and state and Federal resource agencies.
-The team used this information, along with professional judgment, to perform an initial screening using the following four general criteria: 1) completeness, 2) effectiveness, 3) efficiency, and 4) acceptability:1
+The study team gathered information from public scoping comments, comments on the draft EA released in March 2022, Beaver Lake Project office staff, and State and Federal resource agencies.
+The team used this information, along with professional judgment, to screen the preliminary alternatives using the following four general criteria: 1) completeness, 2) effectiveness, 3) efficiency, and 4) acceptability: